 - Nature in Southern Africa: a little introduction to Southern Africa’s natural history.

 - Wildlife Watching: general tips about finding wildlife.
 Also tips about how to get there and some photography advice.

 - Habitats: Introduction to the habitats of Southern Africa, including savannas, grasslands, mountains, and deserts.

 - Parks and Places: Countries and parks of Southern Africa (South Africa, Namibia, Botswana, Zimbabwe, Malawi, Zambia)

 - Wildlife Gallery: Animal guide with photos and information about the best places to see each species.

 If you only want to take one book, this is the one to consider.
 Our copy shown here is the 2001 edition.
-A newer 2009 edition is also available.
+A newer 2009 edition of Lonely Planet Watching Wildlife Southern Africa (Travel Guide) is also available.